backdrop-contrib/reference/README.md

 # Reference
 Defines a field type to let entities referencing other entites in Backdrop.

+Note: this module is currently under development and should not be used on any production sites.

 ### Completed:

 * define the field in reference_field_info()